cap-js/docs/java/outbox.md

 AsyncCqnService outboxedS4 = myCustomOutbox.outboxed(remoteS4, AsyncCqnService.class);
 ```

-The interface `AsyncCqnService.of()` method can be used alternatively to achieve the same for CqnServices:
+The method `AsyncCqnService.of()` can be used alternatively to achieve the same for CqnServices:

 ```java
 OutboxService myCustomOutbox = ...;